Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Supplementary experimental results

 \subsection{Visualizations of convolution kernels under label noise}

-We further visualized the learned convolution kernels for all methods on Color-MNIST under 0.2 label noise.
+Then, we visualized the learned convolution kernels for all methods on Color-MNIST under 0.2 label noise.
 From Figure~\ref{fig:cnn_filter_ln}, we can see that the results aligned with the discussions about Figure~\ref{fig:cnn_filter}.
-Previous IW or IW-like methods (i.e., Reweight, MW-Net, R-DIW, and DIW) only learned weights on the red channel, and Pretrain Val learned most weights on the red channel, which may cause the failure on the test data with green/blue color.
-Although Val only had weights on all colored channels, it may fail to learn useful data representation due to the limited sample size.
-Only GIW could successfully recover the weights on all channels while capturing the data representation.
+Previous IW or IW-like methods (i.e., DIW, R-DIW, Reweight and MW-Net), DA methods (i.e., CCSA and DANN), and Pretrain-val learned most weights on the red channel, which may cause the failure on the test data with green/blue color.
+Although Val-only had weights on all color channels, it may fail to learn useful data representation due to its limited training data.
+Only GIW could successfully recover the weights on all color channels while capturing the data representation.